goeva-lab/found/R/README.md

 note: this will run and execute all guide vignettes, which can be very computationally expensive. to avoid doing this, you can pass `examples = FALSE` to the above `pkgdown::build_site` call as an additional argument.

+## development/contributing

+this project uses [`air`](https://tidyverse.org/blog/2025/02/air/#installing-air) for formatting and [`lintr`](https://lintr.r-lib.org/index.html#installation) for linting.

+please ensure that any contributions pass formatting/linting checks accordingly, as determined by `air format . --check` and `lintr::lint_package`. contributions should also pass `R CMD check`.